zerocracy/zerocracy.github.io/pages/faq.md

 permalink: faq.html
 ---

+Before you start, make sure you understand that:

+  * You won't earn unless you close tickets;
+  * Nobody will help you;
+  * You will have no boss;
+  * There will be chats or discussions.

+Ready to try?
+Here is how.

 First, you need a mentor, who will [invite](/policy.html#1) you.

 To find a mentor, fill out [this form](https://www.0crat.com/join).